Keys to Soil Taxonomy

 When using the illustrated guide, be sure to open the bookmarks tab on the left side of the screen in Adobe Acrobat.
 This will greatly aid the navigation of the document.
 Users should also review the Foreword and Part 1 regarding the purpose of this document.

-This first version of the illustrated guide is based upon the 12th Keys to Soil Taxonomy.
-It will be tested for use in college classes, with collegiate soil judging teams, and with NRCS soil scientists.
-Future editions will be revised to keep in step with the latest Keys to Soil Taxonomy along with other improvements and enhancements.
+This edition of the illustrated guide (version 2.0) is based upon the 12th Keys to Soil Taxonomy.
+It corrects errors and omissions discovered during the initial testing period.
+Future editions will be issued to keep in step with the latest Keys to Soil Taxonomy along with other improvements and enhancements.
 To comment or ask questions about the Illustrated Guide to Soil Taxonomy, please contact one of the contributors listed in the Foreword section or submit your question on the Soil Taxonomy Forum.

 Spanish version of Keys to Soil Taxonomy

-Claves para la Taxonomía de Suelos, Undécima Edición, 2010 (PDF; Spanish translation; 3.02 MB)
+Claves para la Taxonomía de Suelos, Décima segunda Edición, 2014 (PDF; Spanish translation; 5.4 MB)

 For decades, NRCS has worked with soil scientists from around the world to increase awareness and expand knowledge of the importance of soil and its impact on all aspects of life.
 Many soil scientists and other professionals from Latin America, the United States, and other countries will benefit from this translation effort for years to come.
 According to NRCS leadership, the translation will expand the horizons of U.S. Soil Taxonomy by allowing professionals in all parts of the world to apply and interpret the system in a more uniform and consistent way.
 While soils differ globally, the ability to apply a system that is universally understood and accepted is a goal shared by many soil scientists.
 As the world struggles with global warming and other environmental challenges, having a universally accepted method that can be applied when soil problems are addressed will contribute to successful outcomes.